esprit-idev/edspace_symfony/README.md

 ## Description

-EdSpace is a platform for university students to communicate, check the latest news, download/upload files, ask questions on the forum and even join club activities.
+EdSpace is a platform for both university students and the university.
+Students are allowed in this safe space to communicate, check the latest news, download/upload files, ask questions on the forum and even join club activities.
 All in one place.

 ## Table of Contents